Aryeh Levin: Model educator

 love and affection to all his students, treating them as adults.

 An administrator in the Israeli school system recounted his experience as a child at one of Jerusalem's boarding schools.
 One day chocolate pudding was served and the boy wolfed it down and got back in line asking for another portion.
 The server refused with a nasty remark.
 Frustrated and angered, the boy turned over the entire chocolate pudding pot.
 The boy was punished and publicly reprimanded by school officials.
 He was told Reb Aryeh, the spiritual mentor of the institution, would decide whether he should be expelled.
-Next morning, he met Levine who asked him to sit next to him.
+Next morning, he met Levin who asked him to sit next to him.
 He asked him, “Did you spill over the pot as they said that you did?”
 The child admitted his guilt.
 “Will you do such a thing again in the future?”
 Reb Aryeh asked.
 “No, never again,” said the child.
 Reb Aryeh asked him then, "Do you really like chocolate pudding?”
 “Yes,” he answered.
 Reb Aryeh said, “I too love chocolate pudding.
 I have here two containers of chocolate pudding, so let us sit down here together and eat chocolate pudding.”
 At that moment, the educator said he realized what it meant to be a Torah Jew.